hyacinthe-k/oracle_pdb_ass_II_-29364-_-hirwa-/README.md

 ### Solution

-The Oracle environment was not using Oracle Managed Files for the PDB creation process.
-The PDB seed directory was identified and a destination directory was provided using `FILE_NAME_CONVERT`.
+The PDB seed directory was identified and a destination directory was specified using the `FILE_NAME_CONVERT` clause.

 ---

-## Challenge 2 — ORA-01537
+## Challenge 2 — Existing Database Files

-Another attempt to create a PDB resulted in:
+An attempt to create a PDB using files that already existed could result in:

 ```text
 ORA-01537: cannot add file - file already part of database